sararilfy/add-banner-extension/README.md

 When registering a banner, please uncheck "filter by category" and register.

 ### What happens when multiple categories are linked to an article?
-Only one category is selected, and if there is a banner image registering that category, it will be displayed.
+Only one category is automatically selected, and if there is a banner image registering that category, it will be displayed.

 ### Do 'Tags' and 'Custom Taxonomies' correspond?
 It does not correspond.
 I would like to respond in the future.

 ### In the "Edit Banner" screen, the category you want to set is not displayed in the category to be displayed.
-If the article is not published in the category, it will not be displayed in the pull-down menu.
+Categories where articles are not published, it will not be displayed in the pull-down menu.

 ## Screenshots